V.A. Grade Reports

-It is assumed that all faculty members will attend faculty meetings and participate in commencement activities in proper academic regalia unless arrangements are made with the Dean of the school.
+It is assumed that all faculty members will attend faculty meetings and participate in commencement activities in proper academic regalia.
 All faculty are urged to participate as fully as possible in assemblies, lecture series, concerts, plays, and whatever other activities contribute to the cultural life of the University community.

 In accepting employment at Washburn University, the faculty member accepts the objectives of the University and, among these objectives, the idea of a close association with students on an individual basis.
 This implies that faculty members are available to students for individual advising.
 To this end, all faculty members must establish a schedule of office hours sufficient to meet this obligation and display this schedule of office hours on the office door.
 Conference hours should be scheduled at periods when the students are most likely to be able to utilize them.
 Conference hours should be kept as faithfully and regularly as class hours.

 Much of the planning and studying of the University's program is done by standing and special committees.
 They are basic to the shared faculty, administrative, and student organization of the University.
 Washburn University seeks to encourage the fullest possible participation of the total faculty in such committee activity.
 On the other hand, election and assignment to committees will be distributed so that the work does not intrude too deeply into the time of any faculty member.
 During the first year of employment faculty members generally are not given committee responsibility.